Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths: Main results

 \section{Main results}

-In this section, we go through the main results in our paper.
-We first look at general results for the noncoherent MIMO with asymmetric link strengths.
-We prove a structural result for the optimizing distribution for the noncoherent MIMO in Theorem \ref{thm:structure_optimal_distr}.
-This result has some similarities to that for the noncoherent MIMO with i.i.d. links in the sense that part of the structure is similar.
-Another general result that we prove is for the noncoherent MIMO with a channel structure that can be decomposed into smaller disjoint channels.
+In this section, we go through the main results of our paper.
+We first look at the general results for the noncoherent MIMO channel with asymmetric link strengths.
+In Theorem \ref{thm:structure_optimal_distr}, we prove a structural result for the optimizing distribution for the noncoherent MIMO channel.
+This result has some similarities to that for the noncoherent MIMO channel with i.i.d. links in the sense that part of the structure is similar.
+We then consider a noncoherent MIMO channel that can be decomposed into smaller disjoint channels.
+In this case, the channel matrix is a block diagonal matrix.
 We prove similar to the coherent case, that the power can be allocated across the disjoint parts and coding can be done separately among the disjoint parts to achieve the capacity.
 This result is proved in Theorem \ref{thm:decompose_graph}.
 This result can be used to derive the gDoF of noncoherent parallel channels.
 This is stated as Corollary \ref{cor:parallel_channels}.

-Then we look at noncoherent MIMO with specific structures.
-We consider the noncoherent SIMO in Theorem \ref{thm:simo} and derive its gDoF.
-We prove that the gDoF is achieved by using the statistically best antenna.
-The gDoF result for SIMO can be used to prove that for any MIMO, the gDoF is zero for $T=1$, by decomposing the MIMO into SIMO parts and constructing a channel with larger capacity.
+Then we look at noncoherent MIMO channels with specific structures.
+In Theorem \ref{thm:simo}, we consider the noncoherent SIMO channel and derive its gDoF.
+For this case, we prove that the gDoF is achieved by using the statistically best antenna.
+The gDoF result for the SIMO channel can be used to prove that the gDoF is zero for any MIMO channel when $T=1$.
+We obtain this by decomposing the MIMO channel into different SIMO channels.
 We obtain this result in Theorem \ref{thm:zero_dof_T=00003D1}.
-Next we consider the noncoherent MISO and prove a similar result, that its gDoF can be achieved using the statistically best antenna.
+Next, we consider the noncoherent MISO channel and prove a similar result, that its gDoF can be achieved using the statistically best antenna.
 This is proved in Theorem \ref{thm:MISO_dof}.

-The next specific structure we look at is the noncoherent $2\times2$ MIMO with a given $\snr$ exponent in the direct links and another $\snr$ exponent in the cross links.
-We handle this in Theorem \ref{thm:2x2-sym-mimo}.
-We observe that standard training-based schemes are not gDoF-optimal for the $2\times2$ MIMO.
-We extend this observation to larger $M\times M$ MIMO in Theorem \ref{thm:gaussian_codebooks}.
+The next specific structure we look at is the noncoherent $2\times2$ MIMO channel with a given $\snr$ exponent in the direct links and another $\snr$ exponent in the crosslinks.
+We handle this case in Theorem \ref{thm:2x2-sym-mimo}.
+We observe that standard training-based schemes are not gDoF-optimal for $2\times2$ MIMO channels in general.
+In Theorem \ref{thm:gaussian_codebooks}, we extend this observation to larger $M\times M$ MIMO channels.